mrgudenheim/fftae/README.md

 # Features
 - Change opcodes and parameters
 - Insert and delete opcodes
+- Add or delete animations
+- Add, delete, or edit animation pointers
 - Create SEQ or xml patch

 # Limitations and Notes
-- Some animation pointers point to the same animation, but that is not reflected in what this tool displays.
-When editing an animation that is in multiple slots, make sure you are editing the last slot it appears in.
-- Putting two Move opcodes (such as MoveForward2 followed by MoveForward2) in a row may cause weird issues
+- Having two Move opcodes (such as MoveForward2 followed by MoveForward2) in a row may cause weird issues
+- Pointers above the max limit will not be saved in seq or xml

 # Future Improvements
 - Improve UI